mlrun/mlrun/docs/monitoring/model-monitoring.md

 The controller checks for new datasets every `base_period` to send to the app.
 Invoking the model a second time ensures that the previous window closed and therefore the data contains the full monitoring window.
 From this point on, the applications are triggered by the controller.
-From this point on, the applications are triggered by the controller.
-The controller checks the Parquet DB every 10 minutes (or non-default
-`base_period`) and streams any new data to the app.
+The controller checks the Parquet DB every 10 minutes (or non-default `base_period`) and streams any new data to the app.